This post may contain affiliate links. Please read my disclosure policy.

 - In the carafe of a blender combine ½ cup granulated sugar, almond and vanilla extracts, eggs, milk, heavy cream, flour and salt.
 Blend for 1 minute until frothy.

-- Pour the fruit and any juice into the baking pan(s).
-Gently pour the custard mixture over the top of the fruit and bake for 45-50 minutes at 350°F.
+- Pour the fruit and any accumulated juice into the baking pan.
+Gently pour the custard mixture over the top of the fruit then bake for 45-50 minutes at 350°F.

 - Cool the clafoutis for 15-20 minutes then serve warm lightly dusted with powdered sugar and soft whipped cream if desired.